OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/05-oled-changing-settings.md

 #### Reading User Input

 Python allows us the ability to receive user input from the command line via the raw_input() function.
 Adding user input functionality can create an interactive user experience, where the program does different things depending on the input argument.
+If you want to learn more about user input, the [displaying images on the OLED](#drawing-on-the-oled-screen) tutorial developes this further.